 By using an IP KVM matrix in live broadcast, operators can seamlessly switch from one camera shot or application to the next, at the touch of a button, without the need for multiple workstations.
 This makes it easier for production teams to manage workflows, and helps to create a smooth transition between shots or segments.
 KVM technology allows machines to be moved from the control room to an access-controlled server room - eliminating unwanted heat and noise and tightening security.

 The smooth running and transmission of radio broadcast rests on a quiet and comfortable working environment in the studio, 24/7 IT reliability, and the ability for staff to access and collaborate across multiple machines and systems in real-time.

 Over time, KVM technology has become a go-to within radio production - giving producers quick and easy access to all on-site digital audio workstations and other servers from within the studio.
-Technology such as KVM extenders allow computers to be re-located to an access-controlled and air conditioned sever room, which eliminates the unwanted noise generated by machines and allows systems to be accessed more efficiently for maintenance and upgrade, outside of the studio.
+Technology such as KVM extenders enable computers to be relocated to an access-controlled and air conditioned server room, eliminating unwanted noise generated by machines and systems can be accessed more efficiently for maintenance and upgrade, outside of the studio.

 Post-production studios are dynamic environments that require teams of skilled engineers and artists to have access to powerful, reliable, and secure computing technology.
 They demand uninterrupted and real-time access to on-premise and remote workflows.
 Locating computers at the desktop poses challenges to both the ergonomic working environment and security.